pcardotatgit/XDR_Workflows_and_Stuffs/9-JSON_Parsing_within_SecureX/readme.md

-# How to parse JSON within SecureX
+# How to parse JSON within SecureX ( Send a webex alert if temperature in Paris is less than 25° )

 The goal of this article is to share with the audience all the methods we can use within SecureX to acheive JSON parsing.